Travel Guidance

 1. Monitor and record any symptoms of COVID-like or acute illnesses for 14 days, beginning on the first day after arrival if you have any symptoms or have been exposed to someone who is ill.
 This includes taking your temperature and monitoring symptoms.

-2. Complete the Digital Screener if you acquired COVID infection or been exposed within 10 days of returning to onsite.
+3. Complete the Digital Screener if you acquired COVID infection or been exposed within 10 days of returning to onsite.

-4. Get further information if you have additional questions about issues like returning to campus, a positive COVID test or high-risk exposure.
+5. Get further information if you have additional questions about issues like returning to campus, a positive COVID test or high-risk exposure.

-• UCSF San Francisco and Fresno employees and learners call the COVID Response Team at (415) 514-7328.
+• UCSF San Francisco and Fresno employees and learners can call the COVID Response Team at (415) 514-7328.

 • BCH Oakland employees should check with Employee Health: x3620 or send an email to [email protected].

-• To get a COVID test, visit the Digital Screener for information or call the COVID Hotline at (415) 514-7328.
+• To get a COVID test, visit the Digital Screener for information or call the COVID Hotline at (415) 514-7328

-• If you have any issues obtaining rapid antigen tests for return to work or school, check with Occupational Health Services or Student Health and Counseling Services. international work/study and takes a copy of the form abroad in case of emergency.
+• If you have any issues obtaining rapid antigen tests for return to work or school, check with Occupational Health Services or Student Health and Counseling Services.

 If You Need Travel Assistance